INTERNAL BRA SURGERY

 RECOVERY PROCESS

-You may experience temporary numbness or loss of nipple sensitivity after the procedure.
-It is advised that you rest for one week after surgery.
+It is advised that you rest for one week after surgery at home.
 After one week, you can return to work as long as it is not strenuous, and after 3-4 weeks you can begin physical activity.

 Even though the procedure has the word “bra” in it, it is recommended that you still wear a bra regularly to ensure long-lasting results.